If you look at trending news reports in healthcare, there’s no question that service costs and prescriptions prices are on the rise.

 One thing you might not be aware of is the vast differences in prescription prices between different pharmacies.
 If you’ve been going to the same pharmacy for years to pick up your prescriptions, try shopping around for lower prices.

-According to a study by, prices for some of the most common medications can vary widely among pharmacies.
+According to a study by Consumer Reports, prices for some of the most common medications can vary widely among pharmacies.
 For example, the retail cash price of a common brand name antidepressant can differ by more than $100 depending on the pharmacy you use.
 Their recommendation?
 Plan to do some research ahead of time.

 Sometimes, lower prices can be found at independent or grocery pharmacies rather than big-box stores.
 However, it can be time-consuming to call every pharmacy to find out their prices for a certain drug.
-That’s why Inside Rx created an easy-to-usethat will list the lowest prices for a drug according to the pharmacies nearest to you.
+That’s why Inside Rx created an easy-to-use medication pricing search tool that will list the lowest prices for a drug according to the pharmacies nearest to you.

 2. Medication Alternatives